Three of the Charnwood slate gravestones in Barrowby churchyard.

 Taking ironstone from the Barrowby area to Leicester does not make much sense as there are plentiful deposits in north-east Leicestershire and into Rutland.
 More plausibly ironstone was worked into iron bars and such like in and around Grantham – but I have yet to discover any evidence for this before the mid-nineteenth century.
 Instead we need to look at the Barrowby-Grantham area as merely a 'stopping point' on journeys from Leicestershire to and from somewhere further east.

 One clue as what that was being carried jumps out by looking at a map.
-The shortest route from the Charnwood quarries to Grantham follows the saltway from Barrow on Soar heading towards north-west Norfolk as Kings Lynn was once a major producer of salt from brine.
-Part of this saltway is now the A607 from north of Waltham on the Wolds into Grantham, via Croxton Kerrial and Harlaxton.
-The origins of the route are prehistoric and the Romans used the stretch between Barrow and Eastwell/Goadby Marwood (presumably to transport iron products from their quarries at Goadby Marwood to the nearest river at Barrow).
+The shortest route from the Charnwood quarries to Grantham follows the Salt Way from Barrow on Soar heading towards north-west Norfolk as Kings Lynn was once a major producer of salt from brine.

 There is every reason to think that salt would be transported in substantial quantities from evaporation pans at Kings Lynn to inland towns such as Leicester.
 Until the advent of the railways this would be by wagon or packhorse.
 To make the journey more profitable the carriers would be looking for a return load.
 In the absence of more profitable options then slate could have been bought at Barrow and sold in Grantham.

-The profits might have been used to buy pig iron (this is before Bessemer smelting had been invented) or even worked iron artefacts.
-I am assuming that there were a lot of small smithies in Grantham by the late seventeenth century (note this an assumption not an established fact!).
-The iron would be sold in Wisbech, Kings Lynn and such like which would have needed iron for the extensive agricultural activities – but the only local source of iron ore is the carrstone around Heacham.
+When this web page was first uploaded I suggested that the profits might have been used to buy pig iron (this is long before Bessemer smelting had been invented) or even worked iron artefacts.
+Such iron could be sold in Wisbech, Kings Lynn and such like which would have needed iron for the extensive agricultural activities – but the only local source of iron ore is the carrstone around Heacham.

-This suggestion about a tripartite salt-slate-iron trade is purely provisional.
-If anyone reading this has any knowledge of metalworking activtities in Grantham from the seventeenth century to the advent of the railways then please email me:– firstname.lastname@example.org.
+This suggestion about a tripartite salt-slate-malt trade is purely provisional.
+If anyone reading this has any knowledge of commercial activtities in Grantham from the seventeenth century to the advent of the railways then please email me:– firstname.lastname@example.org.

 Detailed research on the Charnwood slate industry has been published by David Ramsey (e.g. Newtown Linford Notes and the Leicestershire Slate Industry, Bradgate Books 2002).